-The County and the Open Space Authority are working to secure conservation easements with willing landowners and provide other incentives to farmers and ranchers who practice conservation stewardship.
+The County and the Open Space Authority are working to develop a regional agricultural program to secure conservation easements with willing landowners and provide other incentives to farmers and ranchers who practice conservation stewardship.
 Through marketing and branding, promotion of local conservation practices, and streamlined permitting for agricultural industries, we can support the farming and ranching activities that are vital to our region's economy, food security, and cultural heritage - while also mitigating the impact of climate change.